DataDog/dd-trace-php/README.md

 );
 ```

-Tracer can be customized by the config settings:
+The tracer can be customized by the config settings:

 ```php
 use DDTrace\Tracer;